fwip/mtg_pronouns/reworded_cards.md

 Prowl {1}{B} (You may cast this for its prowl cost if you dealt combat damage to a player this turn with a Rogue.)

 Target player reveals three cards from their hand.
 You choose two of them.
-They discards those cards.
+That player discards those cards.

 Noxious Vapors 1BB
 ---------------